|A nice way to start a year, don't you think?|

 |Images copyright MARVEL COMICS|

-And now - what you've been waiting for - a gallery of covers from the Annuals for POW! and FANTASTIC, thus completing the collection of some of the most highly sought-after books from the '60s & '70s.
-As you can see, I've included the combined Wham! & Pow! tomes for 1973 & '74, but they're entitled to be here seeing as they're as much Pow!
+And now - what you've been waiting for - a gallery of covers from the Annuals for POW! and FANTASTIC, thereby completing the collection of some of the most highly sought-after yearly books from the '60s & '70s.
+As you can see, I've included the combined Wham! & Pow! tomes for 1973 & '74, but they're equally entitled to be here seeing as they're every bit as much Pow!
 Annuals as they are Wham! ones.
 (In name only of course, as neither of them reflected the contents of the weekly comics.)

 So that's yer lot, as they say, as far as four of the five sometime POWER COMICS go.
 Sadly, there doesn't seem to have been a TERRIFIC Annual (unless you know different), presumably because it only lasted for 43 issues.
 Having said that, THUNDER only had 22 issues, yet it had three Annuals after its demise.
 Go figure!